dime-worldbank/dimeanalytics/cloud-resources/README.md

 _What type of processing power is needed?
-Processing power tends to be the main driver of cost, so it is usually better to underestimate the processing power need and scale it up later.
+Processing power tends to be the main driver of cost, so it is usually better to underestimate the processing power need and scale it up later._

-You can express the processing power in terms of "GB of RAM", by saying "about as fast as a powerful laptop", or express your requirement in any other way._
+_You can express the processing power in terms of "GB of RAM", by saying "about as fast as a powerful laptop", by saying "about 100GB will be analyzed at a single time"," or express your requirement in any other way._

 ### Software requirements: